BetterThanTomorrow/calva/README.md

 - Evaluate code and replace it in the editor, inline: `alt+v e`
 - Pretty printing evaluation resuls: `alt+v p`
 - Support for `cljc` files (this was supposed to be supported by the original extension, but bug)
-- Error message when evaluation fails
+- Error information when evaluation fails (at least a hint)

 NB: ** You shouldn't run both extensions, beacuse that will get very confused. **